Configuring Advanced Settings

 Step 3

-Choose the network type designation for the gateway from the Network Type drop-down list and it must be set in accordance with the general network architecture.
+Select the network type designation for the gateway from the Network Type drop-down list.
+Set this option in accordance with the general network architecture.
 Following are the available options from the network type:

 • Flat: Choose this option, if both the mesh network and the infrastructure network belong to a single layer 2 broadcast domain.